Tania Murray

-Tania Murray Haigh (formerly Dixon, née Murray; born 3 October 1970) is a former New Zealand high jumper and triple jumper.
+Tania Kay Murray Haigh (formerly Dixon, née Murray; born 3 October 1970) is a former New Zealand high jumper and triple jumper.
 She won the gold medal in the women's high jump representing her country at the 1990 Commonwealth Games, and won eight national athletic championship titles.

 Early life

 Murray was born in Ranfurly on 3 October 1970.
 As a child she suffered from several illnesses, including hepatitis, rheumatic fever, glandular fever and growths of her knees.
 Encouraged by her doctor to become more active, she joined the Alexandra Athletics Club.
 Murray was educated at Maniototo Area School, and then Logan Park High School after moving with her family to Dunedin.

 Athletics

 National championships

 As a junior, Murray competed in sprint events, as well as in the long jump, high jump and triple jump.
 Representing Otago at the national athletic championships, she won the under-18 high jump in 1988, the under-20 100 metres hurdles and high jump in 1989, and the under-20 100 metres, 200 metres and high jump in 1990.
 Murray was New Zealand women's high jump champion in 1988, 1990, 1991, 1992, and 1997, and was New Zealand triple jump champion in 1994, 1997, and 1999.